towardsautonomy/MuTorch/README.md

  - **Tensor**: A tensor is a collection of *nodes* and can be multi-dimensional.
 It is used to represent the input and output of a neuron.
  - **Layer**: A layer performs computations on a tensor and returns a tensor.

 The framework is built in a modular way, and can be extended to include new layers, activation functions, and optimizers.
-Examples of how to use the framework to build *node-level*, *tensor-level*, or a full fledged *Sequential MLP* are provided in the [demo.ipynb](demo.ipynb) notebook. *Loss functions* and *optimizer implementations* are also provided to build an end-to-end understanding of neural network training process.
+Examples of how to use the framework to build *node-level*, *tensor-level*, or a full fledged *Sequential MLP* are provided in the [Demo Notebook]([demo.ipynb](https://github.com/towardsautonomy/mutorch/blob/main/demo.ipynb)) notebook. *Loss functions* and *optimizer implementations* are also provided to build an end-to-end understanding of neural network training process.
 The framework also provides a simple way to visualize the computational graph using [Graphviz](https://graphviz.org/).

 ## Building a Neural Network

 The framework can be used in a few ways:

-### 1. **Node-level**: The framework can be used to build a single node and then use it to build a computational graph.
+### 1. Node-level: The framework can be used to build a single node and then use it to build a computational graph.

  ```python
     from mutorch import Node